hyperspy/hyperspy/doc/user_guide/eels.rst

 :py:attr:`~._components.eels_cl_edge.EELSCLEdge.fine_structure_smoothing`, and it
 will be reset to `0` when any of those values change.

-If we zoom-in the fine structure region of Boron-K ionization edge of the the BN model above we notice that the fit is actually not very good:
+If we zoom-in the fine structure region of the Boron-K ionization edge of the BN model above, we notice that the fit is actually not very good:

 .. figure::  images/EELS_BN_zoomin.png
    :align:   center